Wednesday, 11 November 2015

 Gurdwara Choa sahib with Talaqi gate in the background.
 (18.08.2015.)

-To drop Bhola, we again entered Rohtas and asked Bhola to find cold lemon water for us.
-As I was not in a mood to drink just water or even my favourite drink Pepsi.
-He said in that case we should go to his home.
-After a little hesitation and on his insistence we went to his home which was close by.
-It was a loadshedding (power cut) time, but the interior of the house was more comfortable than outside.
-Luckily power came in ten minutes and in the meanwhile Bhola's wife brought a jug full of cold Rooh Afza with the addition of lemon.
-Needles to say that that was the most delicious drink that I ever have had in my life.
+To drop Bhola off, we again entered Rohtas and asked him to find cold lemon water for us, as I was not in the mood to drink plain water or even my favourite drink, Pepsi.
+He said that in that case, we should go to his home.
+After a little hesitation and on his insistence, we went to his home, which was close by.
+It was a load-shedding (power cut) time, but the interior of the house was more comfortable than outside.
+Luckily, power came back in ten minutes, and in the meantime, Bhola’s wife brought a jug full of cold Rooh Afza with lemon added.
+Needless to say, that was the most delicious drink I have ever had in my life.
 We stayed there for almost half an hour.
-Bhola and his wife insisted on preparing lunch for us, but after thanking them properly for their hospitality we took our leave.
-If anybody go to Rohtas, I suggest to take Bhola as a guide and I also request the visitor to thank Bhola on my behalf and give him a message that I have not forgotten his hospitality.
-Ghulam Mustafa (Bhola) can be contacted at +92 332 583 2019.
+Bhola and his wife insisted on preparing lunch for us, but after properly thanking them for their hospitality, we took our leave.

 Tariq Amir